atljoseph/snapr/Readme.md

 ## TODO

 - Upload command improvement - look up files from the base directory to upload
+- Add Tests for Upload command
 - Test with PAM and Crontab
-- Add specific filename to snap command

 ## Environment